theamazing0/free-for-dev/README.md

   * [eu.org](https://nic.eu.org) — Free eu.org domain.
 The request is usually approved in 14 days.
   * [pp.ua](https://nic.ua/) — Free pp.ua subdomains.
+  * [Obl.ong](https://obl.ong) - Free, quality subdomains for all, backed by our nonprofit.
+Get yourname.obl.ong and become a voting member in our organization today!
+All requests are reviewed by a human in order to preserve the reputation of the domain.

 **[⬆️ Back to Top](#table-of-contents)**